Who is Melita Mickan…

 I have a lot of labels…

 I want to be open and honest with youright from the beginning about who I am and what I stand for.
-It’s just my thing and I don’t want you to find out things about me that severely clash with what you believe because it may hinder the transformation process and our coaching relationship.
+It’s just my thing and I don’t want you to find out stuff about me that severely clashes with what you believe because it may hinder the transformation process and our coaching relationship.

 I am a 40+, pansexual, solo-polyamorous, relationship anarchist, Stoic, pantheist Druid.
 Whew!
 What a mouthful!